Topological data analysis: Classification of applications

-One of the main fields of data analysis today is machine learning.
-Some examples of machine learning in TDA can be found in Adcock et al. A conference is dedicated to the link between TDA and machine learning.
-In order to apply tools from machine learning, the information obtained from TDA should be represented in vector form.
-An ongoing and promising attempt is the persistence landscape discussed above.
-Another attempt uses the concept of persistence images.
-However, one problem of this method is the loss of stability, since the hard stability theorem depends on the barcode representation.

 Impact on mathematics

 Topological data analysis and persistent homology have had impacts on Morse theory.
 Morse theory has played a very important role in the theory of TDA, including on computation.
 Some work in persistent homology has extended results about Morse functions to tame functions or, even to continuous functions.
 A forgotten result of R. Deheuvels long before the invention of persistent homology extends Morse theory to all continuous functions.

 One recent result is that the category of Reeb graphs is equivalent to a particular class of cosheaf.
 This is motivated by theoretical work in TDA, since the Reeb graph is related to Morse theory and MAPPER is derived from it.
 The proof of this theorem relies on the interleaving distance.

 Persistent homology is closely related to spectral sequences.
 In particular the algorithm bringing a filtered complex to its canonical form permits much faster calculation of spectral sequences than the standard procedure of calculating $E^r_{p, q}$ groups page by page.
 Zigzag persistence may turn out to be of theoretical importance to spectral sequences.